View SCCWRP’s full thematic Research Plan for Ecohydrology (PDF)

-SCCWRP’s ecohydrology research is driven by three major objectives: (1) Understand and predict patterns in key drivers of hydrologic change (e.g., land use, climate change, water use practices), (2) develop tools including statistical and deterministic models to evaluate the relationship between key drivers and changes in flow and related physical and biological responses in the stream, and (3) evaluate the effectiveness of various management actions (e.g., BMPs) and other efforts to reduce or mitigate the impacts of flow modification.
-Evaluating possible management actions includes developing mechanisms that enhance performance and that improve understanding of how multiple BMPs can work synergistically across broad areas to improve the condition of receiving waters.
+SCCWRP’s ecohydrology research is driven by three major objectives: (1) Understand and predict hydrologic change in response to natural and anthropogenic drivers (e.g., land use, climate change, water use practices), (2) develop tools, including statistical and deterministic models, to evaluate the relationship between changes in hydrology, physical habitat (e.g., sediment-flux and channel form) and biologically relevant water-quality parameters (e.g., temperature, turbidity, specific conductance) to biological response in the stream, and (3) evaluate the effectiveness of various management actions (e.g., BMPs) and other efforts to reduce or mitigate the impacts of flow modification.
+Effectiveness assessment includes development of user-friendly decision support tools and case studies that demonstrate implementation of ecohydrology management actions.

-This year, SCCWRP will continue to focus on developing tools that can be used to predict how changes in flow translate to changes in physical structure and in biological community composition – changes that are ultimately linked to ecosystem health.
-SCCWRP’s focus for 2018-19 will be on:
+This year, SCCWRP will continue to focus on developing tools that can be used to predict how changes in flow translate to changes in physical structure and in biological communities – and how these changes affect water resources management decisions.
+SCCWRP’s focus for 2023-2024 will be on: